 The trustees are responsible to The Charity Commissioners for the sound financial management and to donors and supporters for the efficient use of resources.

-Policies are in place covering important issues such as Equal Opportunities, Health and Safety, Safeguarding Children, Anti-radicalisation, GDPr and Complaints which are all regularly reviewed.
+Policies are in place covering important issues such as Equal Opportunities, Health and Safety, Safeguarding Children, Anti-radicalisation, Data Protection and Complaints which are all regularly reviewed.